 American Sign Language and Deaf Studies

-Students have the option to develop and design a multidisciplinary major or minor which would include Deaf Studies through the College's Center for Interdisciplinary and Special Studies (CISS).
+3. Minor in ASL/Deaf Studies or develop a unique student designed multidisciplinary major or minor combining Deaf Studies with other disciplines within the College through the Center for Interdisciplinary and Special Studies (CISS).

 4. Semester Away at Gallaudet University (the world's only university for Deaf students) in Washington, DC - Students have an opportunity to experience total immersion into the language and culture of Deaf people.

 5. Academic opportunities - There are grants available for students who are interested in conducting research on Deaf topics.
 Students have an opportunity to present their findings to Deaf professionals and scholars at various conferences such as Deaf Studies Today which is held in Utah.